Natural Home Remedies For Heartburn Causes & Symptoms

 • Avoid alcohol and smoking.
 Both smoking and drinking alcohol decrease the lower esophageal sphincter's ability to work properly.

 • Avoid big meals.
 Instead Eat many smaller meals throughout the day.

 These herbal remedies may be helpful to soothe heartburn:

-• ginger as a tea or candied.
+• ginger as a tea.
 (Ginger by itself may cause heartburn in some people.)

 • chamomile tea